cadwizzard/reactoraddon/README.md

 # hassio-reactor-addon
 All CREDITS to mrw298 for initial write.
-I've created this add-on to pull newer versions that I can maintain/update myself.
+I've cloned this add-on to pull newer versions that I can maintain/update myself.
 See: https://github.com/mrw298/hassio-reactor-addon for original work
 ## Installation